 - Institutional memory.
 Making responsibilities fractal — mirrored from team to agency — ensures they survive leadership changes.

-Every significant deployment carries a published Engagement Contract — a short, legible spec anyone can audit.
+Every significant deployment carries a published Engagement Contract — a short, legible spec anyone can audit: closer to a well-designed health and safety notice than a terms-of-service agreement.
 The contract makes obligations public; it does not replace the continuing judgment required to interpret, revise, and repair them.

 Four headings to remember (one page if possible):